cse163/book/book_source/source/module-8-images/lesson-23-reading-more-numpy-and-images/convolutions.md

 ---

 So far we have seen some very simple ways of transforming images.
-In this slide, we will describe a very type of operation done in image analysis to help extract **local** **information** in an image.
+In this slide, we will describe a very useful type of operation done in image analysis to help extract **local** **information** in an image.
 An example of local information would be something like "is there an edge in this part of the image?"
 This type of approach for analyzing images has been instrumental in building state-of-the-art image recognition systems used today (more on this later).
 The type of operation we are going to describe here is called a **convolution**.

 The idea of a convolution follows from it being a **sliding window algorithm**: an algorithm that moves through the data looking at a certain-sized region of the data at a time.
 A convolution is a special type of sliding window algorithm that we run over an image.
 In a convolution, we use another 2D array, called a **kernel**, that we use to compute a value for each location.
 The result of a convolution is a smaller "image" that stores the result of the computation for each sub-region.
 This is much easier to understand visually with an example.